-We have considered the possibility that bright millimeter and submm galaxy counts arise largely from a galaxy population at high redshifts that is lensed by intervening galaxy groups and clusters.
-Our model predictions match the counts from 500 μ m to 2 mm from the BLAST, SCUBA, AzTEC, and SPT surveys (see Figure 2).
-We find that the high-flux SPT number counts can be explained by highly magnified galaxies from this highz population (once the known, low-z counterparts detected in IRAS are removed).
-This high-z galaxy population is described by a Schechter luminosity function with $L^ \sim 2.5 \times 10^{12} L{\odot}$ and a source redshift $z_s = 3.0$.
-Our model predictions fit the data for $500\mu m < \lambda < 2 mm$ by varying S^ with wavelength within the range of typical submm galaxy SEDs (see Figure 3).
+We have considered the possibility that bright millimeter and submillimeter galaxy counts arise largely from a galaxy population at high redshifts that is lensed by intervening galaxy groups and clusters.
+Our model predictions match the counts from 500 μ m to 2 mm from the BLAST, SCUBA AZTEC and SPT surveys (see Fig. 2).
+We find that the high flux SPT number counts can be explained by highly magnified galaxies from this highz population (once the known, low-z counterparts detected in IRAS are removed).
+This high-z galaxy population is described by a Schechter luminosity function with $L^ \sim 2.5 \times 10^{12} L{\odot}$ and a median redshift of 3.0.
+Our model predictions fit the data for 500 $\mu m < \lambda < 2$ mm by varying S^ with wavelength within the range of typical submillimeter galaxy SEDs.

 Our model has some simplifying assumptions, such as the fixed source redshift $z_s = 3$, and there are significant measurement and theoretical uncertainties.
-A complete analysis would require a more detailed treatment of lensing effects and inclusion of the measured galaxy clustering.
-In addition, it has been established that at the shorter wavelengths probed by BLAST, an increasing fraction of sources lie at low-z-hence, we can expect a smooth variation in the fraction of low-z galaxies with observed wavelength.

-Nevertheless, our results in Figure 2 imply that current number counts do not require an additional galaxy population to explain the high-flux measurements.
-Such a population has been invoked in theoretical models (e.g., Lagache et al. 2003) and suggested as a possible explanation (as well as lensing of the high-z population) for the recent SPT measurements (Vieira et al. 2009).
+A complete analysis would require a more detailed treatment of the lensing and inclusion of the measured galaxy clustering.
+Nevertheless our results in Fig. 2 imply that current number counts do not require an additional galaxy population to explain the high flux measurements.
+Such a population has been invoked in theoretical models (Lagache et al. 2003) and suggested in the recent measurements of Vieira et al. (2009).
 Indeed, adding a significant fraction of a second population could cause the predictions to exceed the measured counts once magnification effects for the high-z population are included.
-It would also be difficult to explain how the scaling with wavelength of the high-flux number counts is the same as the lower flux counts if they came from different galaxy populations.
+It would also be difficult to explain how the scaling with wavelength of the high flux number counts is the same as the lower flux counts if they came from different galaxy populations.
 Since lensing does not depend on frequency, our model naturally follows this common scaling.

-Current SZ surveys with sensitivities of $(3-7) \times 10^{14} h^{-1} M{\odot}$ cannot detect most halos that produce this lensing contribution.
-Conversely, looking for extremely bright objects in millimeter and submm wavelengths provides a way to find high-z lensing halos associated with galaxy groups and clusters.
+Current SZ surveys with sensitivities of $3 - 7 \times$ $10^{14} h^{-1} M{\odot}$ cannot detect most halos that produce this lensing contribution.
+Conversely, looking for extremely bright objects in millimeter and submillimeter wavelengths can be an efficient way to search for high-z halos of masses $M \sim 10^{14} h^{-1} M{\odot}$.
 The number of halos that can be found in this way is only a small fraction of all halos within a given mass range.
-As discussed above, our model most likely underestimates the contribution from halos with $M \leq 10^{13} M{\odot}$.
-It is therefore of great interest to investigate the lenses corresponding to the bright sources in current data.

-Follow-up observations with optical telescopes should be able to identify lensing group/cluster candidates up to $z \simeq 1$.
-These clusters and groups host the brightest cluster galaxies with luminosities $L \sim 10^{11}-10^{12} L{\odot}$, based on the low-z results of Johnston et al. (2007).
-Multi-band optical imaging with limiting magnitude of 23-24 (for the r band) would enable identification of these groups and clusters.
+Follow up observations with optical telescopes should be able to confirm cluster candidates up to $z \simeq 1$.
+These clusters and groups host Brightest Cluster Galaxies with luminosities $L \sim 10^{11} - 10^{12} L{\odot}$, based on the low-z results of Johnston et al. (2007) from the Sloan Digital Sky Survey.
+Multi-band optical imaging with limiting magnitude of 23 - 24 (for the r band) would enable identification of these groups and clusters.
 Conversely, targeted observations of the high magnification regions of known strong lensing clusters could provide detections of faint submm galaxies (which would lie below the detection threshold without the magnification boost).
 Similar to the use of clusters as gravitational telescopes in optical imaging, this may also help resolve submm galaxies.
-Planned observations with AzTEC and the Large Millimeter Telescope have considered such an approach (D. Hughes 2010, private communication).
+Planned observations with AzTEC and the Large Millimeter Telescope have considered such an approach (David Hughes, private communication).